Patience Darton

-Patience Darton (married name: Patience Edney; 11 August 1911 in Orpington, England – 6 November 1996 in Madrid, Spain) was a British nurse and political activist active during the Spanish Civil War.
+Patience Darton (married name: Patience Edney; 11 August 1911 – 6 November 1996) was a British nurse and political activist active during the Spanish Civil War.

+Biography

-Darton was born into a middle-class family and hoped to study medicine, but her father's bankruptcy led her to work as a nanny and in a tea shop while saving up for the admissions fees into a nursing program.
+Darton was born on 11 August 1911 in Orpington, England, into a middle-class family and hoped to study medicine, but her father's bankruptcy led her to work as a nanny and in a tea shop while saving up for the admissions fees into a nursing programme.
 Darton studied to be a midwife at University College Hospital, London.
 Her experiences working in London's impoverished East End radicalized her and she joined the Labour Party.
 She also worked at the British Hospital for Mothers and Babies in London.

 Darton volunteered her services as a nurse upon the outbreak of the Spanish Civil War.
 She arrived in Spain in February 1937 and worked in medical units at medical units in Aragón, Brunete, Teruel and Ebro.
 Despite working in difficult conditions (including a hospital inside a cave during the Ebro offensive), Darton re-diagnosed incorrectly diagnosed patients, saving them with correct treatment.